pauleveritt/psc/docs/building/first_pyscript.md

 I should have done this from the start, hardening the interceptor and its surface area with Playwright.
 I spent hours on things a decent test (and even `mypy`) would have told me about bytes vs. strings.

+## QA Tools

+When running `pre-commit`, it appears Prettier re-formats the YAML contents of `<py-config>`.
+I could have spent time to figure it out (e.g. skip those files, or teach Prettier how to handle it.)
+But it's not urgent, so I disabled Prettier in the `.pre-commit-config.yaml` file.

+Flake8 had a lot of complaints with `pyscript.py`.
+I edited `.flake8` to turn off all the particular problems, to avoid editing the file itself.
+Probably needs a better solution.

+`mypy` found a couple of actual bugs.
+Thanks, Python type hinting!
+(Although I did chicken out with a `type: ignore` on a bytes thing in a test.)

 ## Could Be Better

 This is very much a prototype and lots could be better.

-There are still bunches of failure modes in the interceptor, and when it fails, things get *very mysterious*.
+There are still bunches of failure modes in the interceptor, and when it fails, things get _very mysterious_.
 A good half-day of hardening and test-writing -- primarily unit tests -- would largely do it.
 To go further, using Starlette's `FileResponse` and making an "adapter" to Playwright's `APIResponse` would help.
 Starlette has likely learned a lot of lessons on file reading/responding.

 Speaking of the response, this code does the minimum.
 Content length?
 Ha!
 Again, adopting more of a regular Python web framework like Starlette (or from the old days, `webob`) would be smart.